Rosuav/MustardMine/README.md

 NOTE: On Python 3.7+, gunicorn version 19.9.0 or newer is required, to avoid a keyword collision on gunicorn.workers.async (renamed in 19.9).

+NOTE: On Python 3.8, gevent may not build unless the version is labelled 3.8.0b1 or newer.
+Also, newer versions of gevent and werkzeug may be needed: pip install -v git+git://github.com/gevent/gevent.git#egg=gevent pip install -v git+git://github.com/pallets/werkzeug